awsdocs/aws-doc-sdk-examples/javav2/example_code/s3/README.md

 - **encryptObjectPath** - The path to a TXT file to encrypt and place into a Amazon S3 bucket.
 This value is required for the **KMSEncryptionExample** test.
 - **encryptOutPath** - The path where a text file is written to after it's decrypted.
 This value is required for the **KMSEncryptionExample** test.
 - **keyId** - The id of the AWS KMS key to use to encrypt/decrypt the data.
 You can obtain the key ID value from the AWS Management Console.
 This value is required for the **KMSEncryptionExample** test.
+- **restoreImagePath** - The path of an image file used in the restore tests.
+For example, **C:/AWS/Sea10.jpg**.
+- restoreBucket = The name of a bucket used in the restore tests.
+- restoreImageName = The name of an image file used in the restore tests.
+For example, **Sea10.jpg**.

 ###  Sample policy text